UnlockedLabs/intro-to-web-dev-curriculum/content/http/reading/http-requests/index.md

 The request line is minimal.
 We have already discussed the path, which specifies the resource being requested.
 The first part of the request line, the request method, is new to us.

 A **request method** specifies the type of action to be carried out on the requested resource.
-HTTP defines 8 methods `https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods`, of which we will only need to use 2: `GET` and `POST`.
+HTTP defines 8 methods, of which we will only need to use 2: `GET` and `POST`.

 ### The `GET` Method